brianwolfe/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 ## Isolating teams within the mesh

-Istio does not have a formally defined notion of tenancy.
-However, you can achieve a great level of isolation across different teams through the use of different namespaces or even separate clusters.
+You can achieve a great
+level of isolation across different teams through the use of different namespaces or even separate clusters.
 Such soft tenancy models can be used to satisfy the following organizational requirements for isolation: